-- 1. The International Association of Athletics Federations (the "Claimant" or the "IAAF") is the world governing body for track and field, recognized as such by the International Olympic Committee (the "IOC").
+- The International Association of Athletics Federations (the "Claimant" or the "IAAF") is the 1. world governing body for track and field, recognized as such by the International Olympic Committee (the "IOC").
 One of its responsibilities is the regulation of track and field, including, under the World Anti-Doping Code ("WADC"), the running and enforcing of an anti-doping programme.
-The IAAF, which has its registered seat in Monaco, is established for an indefinite period of time and has the legal status of an association under the laws of Monaco. - 2.
-The Russian Athletics Federation (the "First Respondent" or the "RUSAF") is the national governing body for the sport of Athletics in Russia, with its registered seat in Moscow, Russia.
-The RUSAF is a member federation of the IAAF for Russia, but its membership is currently suspended. - 3.
-Ms. Vera Ganeeva (the "Second Respondent" or the "Athlete"), born on 6 November 1988, is a Russian athlete specialising in discus.
-She competed, inter alia, in the 2012 London Olympic Games and it is uncontested that, for the purposes of the IAAF Competition Rules (the "IAAF Rules"), she is an "International-Level Athlete".
+The IAAF, which has its registered seat in Monaco, is established for an indefinite period of time and has the legal status of an association under the laws of Monaco. - The Russian Athletics Federation (the "First Respondent" or the "RUSAF") is the national 2. governing body for the sport of Athletics in Russia, with its registered seat in Moscow, Russia.
+The RUSAF is a member federation of the IAAF for Russia, but its membership is currently suspended.

+3. Ms. Anna Bulgakova (the "Second Respondent" or the "Athlete"), born on 17 January 1988, is a Russian athlete specialising in hammer throw.
+She competed, inter alia, in the 2013 IAAF World Championships in Moscow and it is uncontested that, for the purposes of the IAAF Competition Rules (the "IAAF Rules"), she is an "International-Level Athlete".